AnanyaSaiB/AnanyaSaiB.github.io/index.md

 # Projects
-- ## Attentive deep neural networks for Question Answering Modelling RNNs for reading comprehension tasks, specifically to answer questions based on given passage, by exploring various attention mechanisms
+- ## Attentive deep neural networks for Question Answering Modelled RNNs for reading comprehension tasks, specifically to answer questions based on given passage, by exploring various attention mechanisms
+- ## Dissecting Reading Comprehension models: analyzing their components Evaluated the contribution of various attention modules and components in the existing neural network models for QA.
+Created simpler versions of the RACE dataset with hints to the answer in the passage or question to analyze the behaviour of various components and identified certain shortcomings in the existing models.
 - ## Query plan selector for MongoDB
 Implemented a query plan selector/pruner in MongoDB to reduce the number of query plans to be executed.
 - ## AI-powered Pacman